pha5echange/iac-tools/README.md

 AUTO_IAC

+Requires the PyDub library and FFMPEG

+Seeks files in an 'audio' subfolder.

 Version alpha 01
-Requires the PyDub library and FFMPEG

-The beginnings of an automated, local simulation of the IAC process (currently just a Python-based MP3 encoder)
+The beginnings of an automated, local simulation of the IAC process.
+This version is just a Python-based MP3 batch-encoder.

+Version alpha 02
+Re-encodes existing MP3s.